ROCm/rocSOLVER/rocsolver/docs/source/userguide_install.rst

     ./install.sh

-This command build rocSOLVER and put the generated library files (headers and ``librocsolver.so``)
-in the output directory:
+This command builds rocSOLVER and puts the generated library files, such as headers and ``librocsolver.so``, in the output directory: ``rocSOLVER/build/release/rocsolver-install``.
-``rocSOLVER/build/release/rocsolver-install``.
-Other output files from the configuration
-and building process can also be found
-at ``rocSOLVER/build`` and ``rocSOLVER/build/release`` directories.
-It is assummed that all the library external dependencies have been installed.
-It also assumes that rocBLAS library is
-located at: ``/opt/rocm/rocblas``.
+Other output files from the configuration and building process can also be found at ``rocSOLVER/build`` and ``rocSOLVER/build/release`` directories.
+It is assumed that all external library dependencies have been installed.
+It also assumes that rocBLAS library is located at: ``/opt/rocm/rocblas``.

 .. code-block:: bash